procf/procf.github.io/content/authors/Alumni/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ''

-# Highlight the author in author lists? (true/false)
-highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Grad Students
+  - Alumni
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
+吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
 Proin eget egestas augue.
 Praesent ut sem nec arcu pellentesque aliquet.
 Duis dapibus diam vel metus tempus vulputate.